webgraphe/challenge/README.md

 # webgraphe/rule-tree

-Build and evaluate nested predicate rules that can be named, marshaled and easily assessed,
+Build and evaluate nested predicate rules that can be named with a context that can be marshaled and easily assessed,